frothers/Frothers-FC/content/posts/2025/2025-winter-game-07.md

 > A truly virtuoso performance.

-🙏 An "assist" by pinging it off the backside of the defender 🙏 A hockey assist by stumbling over the ball, just to nutmeg the defender and then square it up to open the play 🙏 3 separate incidents of getting the opposition to kick the ball out for supposed injuries.
+🙏 An "assist" by pinging it off the backside of the defender

+🙏 A hockey assist by stumbling over the ball, just to nutmeg the defender and then square it up to open the play

+🙏 3 separate incidents of getting the opposition to kick the ball out for supposed injuries

 🙏 Must have thought he was playing rugby after that, as the conversion from being through on goal was pinpoint

 We are truely blessed.